Music Multi-Year Operating

 Toronto Arts Council provides funding support to outstanding artists and arts organizations that contribute to the cultural life of the City of Toronto.
 TAC is committed to artistic excellence, innovation, and accessibility, and supports a wide spectrum of artistic endeavour and a range of activity that makes the City of Toronto one of the leading cultural centres in Canada.
 Through its support, TAC cultivates a richer engagement between artists and audiences and reflects the City of Toronto through the diversity of artists, arts communities and audiences that it serves.

 The Music Program provides Multi-Year Operating support to professional1 non-profit music organizations engaged in the creation, production and presentation of music, and other activities that contribute to the development of music, music artists, and music audiences in Toronto.
 The program aims to encourage long-term vision and planning and to provide stability for music organizations.
 Funding through this program supports both operations and programming.
 The City of Toronto provides the funding for this program through its Community Partnership and Investment Program.
-In 2018, this program is open to Service Organizations.
+In 2020, this program is open to Orchestras, Bands, Ensembles, Presenter/Producers, and Festivals.

 The Music Program supports a diverse range of musical forms with a high priority given to organizations that demonstrate a consistent commitment to the development and performance of original works by Canadian composers.